Pylons/substanced/docs/content.rst

 On some sites you don't want to set the name for every piece of content you create.
 Substance D provides support for this with a special kind of folder.
-You can configure your site to use the autonaming folder like by overrding the standard folder:
+You can configure your site to use the autonaming folder by overriding the standard folder:

 .. code-block:: python